 Like a DBP, one disadvantage of a CBP is that it can be costly and complex to administer.
 The plans are individually designed plans and have somewhat limited funding flexibility.
 Though the plan administrative and set up fees are more than a DCP, they can be well worth the cost due to the increased tax-deferred contribution amounts.

-In order to determine if a CBP can be right for your company, contact Administrative Retirement Services.
+In order to determine if a Cash Balance Plan can be right for your company, contact Administrative Retirement Services.

 Set Up This Plan